 The Solo Dance Series will follow all costume rules and requirements as stated for ice dance in the 2022-2023 U.S. Figure Skating Rulebook.
-(Rule 8020/8021).
+(Rule 8020).
+Note: Women may wear trousers for all events.

 Behavior of Competitors during Competition